Eligibility and Awarding Process

 To be eligible for aid, you must:

-A federally mandated formula calculates the expected family contribution from information on your FAFSA, such as taxed and untaxed income, family size, number of dependents in college, savings and investments.
-The expected family contribution is always computed from a base-year income.
-If there has been a significant change in your family's income or resources since the base calendar year, you can complete a financial aid appeal for a possible adjustment to your expected family contribution.
+A federally mandated formula calculates the Student Aid Index (SAI) from information on your FAFSA, such as taxed and untaxed income, family size, savings and investments.
+The SAI is always computed from a base-year income.
+If there has been a significant change in your family's income or resources since the base calendar year, you can complete a financial aid appeal, Special Circumstances Form, or apply for a possible adjustment to your SAI to see if this offers you additional grant aid.

 Cost of Education

 When computing financial aid eligibility, the first figure used in the equation is the cost of education.
-The Financial Aid Office determines the estimated amount it will cost you to attend the College for a standard academic year (see the 2023/2024 Cost of Attendance (COA) below).
+The Financial Aid Office determines the estimated amount it will cost you to attend the College for a standard academic year (see the 2024/2025 Cost of Attendance (COA) below).
 You should determine your own approximate cost of education based on your program of study.
-The tuition and fees page can be used a guide for this purpose.

 The Financial Aid Office calculates your cost of attendance and subtracts the amount you and your family are expected to contribute (as determined by FAFSA) toward that cost.
-If there is anything left over, you are considered to have financial need.
+If there is anything remaining, you are considered to have financial need.

 Example: